Rachel Skinner: Career

-In 2018, Skinner was invited to become one of ten Commissioners for the newly formed Infrastructure Commission for Scotland.
+Between 2018 and 2020, Skinner was one of ten Commissioners for the newly formed Infrastructure Commission for Scotland.

 Skinner was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to infrastructure.
-The same year Skinner was awarded an honorary doctorate by the University of Leeds.
+In the same year she was awarded an honorary doctorate by the University of Leeds followed by a second from the University of Exeter.

+In November 2024, Skinner was appointed to Chair the Department for Transport's Capital Review Panel, an advisory panel which provides independent advice to the Secretary of State for Transport on strategic considerations for the department’s capital portfolio.